wayneslade/wayneslade.github.io/README.md

-# SladeLab at FAU HBOI Website
+# Slade Lab at FAU HBOI Website

 This is the website of our ocean optics and particle dynamics research group at Florida Atlantic University Harbor Branch Oceanographic Insitute.